Ssagency/2factor.in-OTP-verification/README.md

 One Time Password verification for 2factor.in
 Verify India 10 digit mobile phone numbers by sending SMS to user with 6 digit random code.

+## Internation phone number support

+By default setup we check for India 10 digit phone number.
+API provides support for international phone numbers and they have to be procesed with dialing code of country.
+Sample: +385991234567

+To change or remove 10 digit limit please modify or remove: js/verification.js line 19 code "number.length == 10 &&"

 ## Instructions

 * Get API key at: https://2factor.in/CP/register.php